Italian pool frog: History of naming

+Classification

+There has historically been much debate among experts over whether the Italian pool frog is a distinct species from the pool frog (Pelophylax lessonae) or merely a subspecies of it.
+If it is indeed distinct, its scientific name would be Pelophylax bergeri, but when treated as a subspecies it would instead be Pelophylax lessonae bergeri.
+A paper published in 1996 tentatively assigned species status to the Italian pool frog based on differences in their calls from those of "typical" pool frogs.
+However, a 2004 study using electrophoretic data instead determined that the two types of frog exhibit very little divergence and should thus be considered the same species.
+A phylogenetic study published in 2008 further supported this.
+Since then, authors in Europe have widely accepted the Italian pool frog to be a subspecies in the same species as "typical" pool frogs, which are classified as a different subspecies called the European pool frog (Pelophylax lessonae lessonae).
+A study published in 2024 confirmed that Italian pool frogs and European pool frogs are each other's closest living relatives, supporting the idea that they are subspecies of the same species, and suggests that they split from each other about 2.7 million years ago during the Late Pliocene.
+The following cladogram shows the position of the Italian pool frog among its closest living relatives according to Dufresnes et al. (2024):

+In addition, individuals from Sicily and Calabria have been suggested to represent a third pool frog subspecies which is currently unnamed and closely related to the Italian pool frog.
+A genetic study published in 2024 found that the Sicilian frogs are more closely related to one another than to frogs on the Italian mainland, but still considered them to be part of the bergeri subspecies.

 Description

 The Italian pool frog grows to a snout-to-vent length of about 8 cm and has a pointed snout and triangular-shaped head.
 The tongue is notched and it has vomerine teeth in the roof of its mouth.
 The skin is smooth and not warty.
 The colour is variable and depends on the animal's location, but is usually some shade of green with black spots, but may be reddish-brown or grey.
 There is a pale stripe running along the centre of the back.
 The underparts are greyish-white marked with dark blotches and the hind legs have dark stripes.
 Males have a pair of external vocal sacs on either side of the mouth which are only visible when the animal is calling.
 The voice is a series of guttural croaks each lasting up to one and a half seconds.